 - Nursing homes – These facilities are for people who may need the kind of round-the-clock care and supervision not generally offered in assisted living facilities.

-While Medicare and supplemental health insurance may cover most of your medical services, assisted living and nursing homes are not be covered.
+While Medicare and supplemental health insurance may cover most of your medical services, assisted living and nursing homes are not covered.
 As you and your financial professional plan for these costs, you may want to consider these questions:

 - Should you liquidate assets, such as selling your house?